Mindera/Alicerce/Documentation/Network.md

 The **network stack**, represented by the [`NetworkStack`][NetworkStack] protocol, is the centerpiece of a network layer.

-This protocol has three associated types:
+This protocol has the following associated types:

 * `Remote` - the remote payload's raw type, typically a byte buffer representation like `Data`.
 * `Request` - the underlying network client's request type, like `URLRequest` on a `URLSession`.
 * `Response` - the underlying network client's response type, like `URLResponse` on a `URLSession`.
+* `Error` - the underlying network client's error type, like `URLError` on a `URLSession`.

 It provides a [`FetchResource`](#resource) typealias for the combined protocols `RetryableNetworkResource & EmptyExternalResource & ExternalErrorDecoderResource`, which define the set of capabilities required by the network stack to perform a network request (detailed below).